linuxnow/IoTivityDocker/README.md

 # IoTivityDocker

-IoTivity build environment based on Ubuntu.
+IoTivity build environment for Fedora and Ubuntu.
 Sample thermostat device included.

 How to use these Dockerfiles